NopeGuy/NopeGuy/README.md

-# Hi, I'm Luís - aka [NopeGuy][website] 👋
+# Hi, I'm Luís - a.k.a.
+[NopeGuy][website] 👋
 <p><br />
     </p>

 ## Small stuff about me:
-- 🎓 Hoping to finish graduation soon.
+I am a computer engineering student at **Universidade do Minho**[website2] in Braga, with just one more year to complete my degree.
+Some of my interests include homebrew software installation and modification, as well as game code modification, such as console ROMs.
+I am always seeking new ways to enhance my skills and optimize my coding practices.
-- 🔭 Always looking out for new ways to improve myself and how to code efficiently.
+This GitHub page showcases a collection of my college projects and exercises completed over the years—feel free to explore!

-### Spotify Playing 🎧
+## Spotify Playing 🎧
 [![Spotify](https://novatorem-pied-one.vercel.app/api/spotify)](https://open.spotify.com/user/11130361747)